Juara-1/jagawarung-backend/README.md

 - `AI_MODEL`: Default model (e.g., `gpt-4o-mini`)
 - `AI_REQUEST_TIMEOUT_MS`: Optional timeout in ms (default: 30000)

+### 3. Configure Testing Environment Variables

+For running integration tests safely without affecting production data, configure the test-specific environment variables:

+- `SUPABASE_TEST_URL`: Your Supabase test project URL
+- `SUPABASE_TEST_ANON_KEY`: Your Supabase test anonymous key
+- `SUPABASE_TEST_SERVICE_ROLE_KEY`: Your Supabase test service role key

+> **Note:** These variables are used by the test suite to connect to a separate Supabase test project, ensuring that integration tests run in isolation and don't interfere with your production database.
+This is essential for maintaining data integrity during development and CI/CD processes.

-### 3. Create Supabase Tables
+### 4. Create Supabase Tables

-Run this SQL in your Supabase SQL Editor:
+Run this SQL in your Supabase SQL Editor.:

+> **Note:** Also run this in your test database if you have configured `SUPABASE_TEST_URL`, `SUPABASE_TEST_ANON_KEY`, and `SUPABASE_TEST_SERVICE_ROLE_KEY`.

 ```sql
 -- Create transactions table